Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 and then giving it a z-index of -1 and the crystal-background a z-index of -2.
 I then gave opaque-overlay background-color of #ffffff and a opacity of 0.5 That didn't solve the problem.
 After some reading on W3 Schools I change hex to rgba, and got it to work.

 * **Verdict**

 The background image is showing with a white opaque overlay without affecting the rest of the content on the page.

-**Name of bug**
+**Clickable bug**
 * **Bug**

-Text
+After adding the opaque overlay properly everything looked good, but it turned out that nothing on the page was clickable.
+Everthing worked fine in the navbar, but the pointer wouldn't change when hovering over "Register" or "Log In" on index.html

+* **Fix**

+Once again I tried laborating with the z-index back and forth to see what could be the issue.
+As soon as I commented out #crystal-background in style.css everything worked again.
+After using developer tools and gotten some help from my mentor understanding what was happeing, it turned out that the issue was within the card class.
+So after adding *pointer-events* in style.css and setting it to *auto* and changing the z-index to positive values for #crystal-background and .opaque-overlay I finaly got it to work.

+* **Verdict**

+Everything on the index.html page is now clickable and working as it should.

+**Username bug**
+* **Bug**

+The username won't show at the top of the crystals.html

 * **Fix**